bubon-ik/ETHOnline/README.md

 - **process_with_claude()**: ✅ Claude API calls MCP tools directly (proper integration!)
 - **max_tokens=800**: Optimized for short responses (~150 words)
 - **SYSTEM_PROMPT**: Instructs Claude to be concise and actionable
+- **Telegram Formatting**: Automatic formatting with emojis and structured sections

 ### Why This Architecture Wins